-Sugars (including palm, white, raw and brown sugar, honey, glucose and syrups) are also carbohydrates, but they provide no nutritional benefit and can cause your blood glucose level to rise too high.
+Sugars (including white, raw and brown sugar, honey, glucose and syrups) are also carbohydrates, but they provide no nutritional benefit and can cause your blood glucose level to rise too high.

-Limit added sugars and avoid foods and drinks that are high in sugar and have little nutritional value, such as soft drinks, cordials. fruit juices, coconut water, sweetened condensed milk, cakes, biscuits. chocolates and lollies.
+Limit added sugars and avoid foods and drinks that are high in sugar and have little nutritional value, such as soft drinks, cordials, fruit juices, cakes, biscuits, chocolates and lollies.